Sissy: In gender and LGBTQ studies

 Eguchi added, "I wonder how 'sissyphobia' particularly plays into the dynamic of domestic violence processes in the straight-acting and effeminate-acting male same-sex coupling pattern." (p.
 53).

-In sexual subcultures
+In sexual subcultures and fetishes

-In the BDSM practice of forced feminization, the male bottom undergoing cross-dressing may be called a sissy as a form of erotic humiliation, which may elicit guilt and/or sexual arousal.
+In the BDSM practice of forced feminization, the male bottom undergoing cross-dressing may be called a sissy as a form of erotic humiliation.
+Another common theme is the use of a chastity belt, compounding the male bottom's humiliation by restricting the size and access to their genitals.

+Autogynephilic Persuasive Pornography (AGPP) or Sissy Hypno follows the similar context of the above where the viewer (typically male) is suggested in a hypnotic manner to undergo "sissyfication" via suggestive audio and hypnotic visuals.

 In paraphilic infantilism, a sissy baby is a man who likes to play the role of a baby girl.